Every Single Blog Post is Lovingly Dedicated to These Fine People

 Kathy Kinzbach Brewer

 My baby sister was one of the funniest, happiest people ever.
 Seriously, she and I would get to laughing at the Thanksgiving table and soon Le Sueur peas would be shooting out of our nostrils.
 Even as she battled with Acute Monocytic Leukemia, she was able to find humor in tiny everyday things like cheese grits.
-When I ask Meems if I'm her favorite daughter, she smiles and says, "On earth."
+After Kathy went to Heaven, when asked if I was Meems' favorite daughter, she smiled and said, "On earth."

 James P. Williams